Ernst Wilimowski: Ruch Chorzów

 Wilimowski, who had six toes on his right foot, played on the left side as a forward and showed himself to be a very skilled dribbler as well as a natural goalscorer.
 He began his career with the ethnically German club 1.
 FC Kattowitz, then in 1933 at the age of 17, moved to Polish side Ruch Wielkie Hajduki, today known as Ruch Chorzów.
 "Ezi" quickly established himself as the team's best player: in his first season he scored 33 goals to lead the league.
 His first Ekstraklasa game took place on 8 April 1934 and a few weeks later, he was capped for the Poland national team.
-With a number of excellent footballers besides Wilimowski (like Teodor Peterek and Gerard Wodarz), Ruch dominated the Polish football and was the league champion in 1933–1936 and 1938.
+With a number of excellent footballers besides Wilimowski (like Teodor Peterek and Gerard Wodarz), Ruch dominated Polish football and was the league champion in 1933–1936 and 1938.

 Wilimowski played 88 games for Ruch, scoring 115 goals, and was the league's top scorer in 1934 and 1936.
 He also led the league in scoring in 1939 until the German invasion of Poland.
 On 21 May 1939, he scored 10 goals in a single match against Union Touring Łódź as his club won 12–1.
 That performance still stands as a league record.